Bioluminescence: Defense

 Acanthephyra purpurea has photophores along its body which it uses in defense against predators.

 The defense mechanisms for bioluminescent organisms can come in multiple forms; startling prey, counter-illumination, smoke screen or misdirection, distractive body parts, burglar alarm, sacrificial tag or warning coloration.
 The shrimp family Oplophoridae Dana use their bioluminescence as a way of startling the predator that is after them.
 Acanthephyra purpurea, within the Oplophoridae family, uses its photophores to emit light, and can secrete a bioluminescent substance when in the presence of a predator.
 This secretory mechanism is common among prey fish.

 Many cephalopods, including at least 70 genera of squid, are bioluminescent.
 Some squid and small crustaceans use bioluminescent chemical mixtures or bacterial slurries in the same way as many squid use ink.
 A cloud of luminescent material is expelled, distracting or repelling a potential predator, while the animal escapes to safety.
 The deep sea squid Octopoteuthis deletron may autotomize portions of its arms which are luminous and continue to twitch and flash, thus distracting a predator while the animal flees.

 Dinoflagellates may use bioluminescence for defense against predators.
-They shine when they detect a predator, possibly making the predator itself more vulnerable by attracting the attention of predators from higher trophic levels.
-Grazing copepods release any phytoplankton cells that flash, unharmed; if they were eaten they would make the copepods glow, attracting predators, so the phytoplankton's bioluminescence is defensive.
+However, the specific explanation as to why predators are deterred by bioluminescence is still debated.
+Dinoflagellates shine when they detect a predator, possibly making the predator itself more vulnerable by attracting the attention of predators from higher trophic levels (better known as the "burglar alarm hypothesis").
+Other possibilities include using bioluminescence to disorient predators or as an aposematic signal to warn of possible toxicity.Grazing copepods release any phytoplankton cells that flash, unharmed; if they were eaten they would make the copepods glow, attracting predators, so the phytoplankton's bioluminescence is defensive.
 The problem of shining stomach contents is solved (and the explanation corroborated) in predatory deep-sea fishes: their stomachs have a black lining able to keep the light from any bioluminescent fish prey which they have swallowed from attracting larger predators.

 The sea-firefly is a small crustacean living in sediment.
 At rest it emits a dull glow but when disturbed it darts away leaving a cloud of shimmering blue light to confuse the predator.
 During World War II it was gathered and dried for use by the Japanese army as a source of light during clandestine operations.

 The larvae of railroad worms (Phrixothrix) have paired photic organs on each body segment, able to glow with green light; these are thought to have a defensive purpose.
 They also have organs on the head which produce red light; they are the only terrestrial organisms to emit light of this color.